Skip to content

 return "\n".join(context_parts)

-When truncation occurs, a clear summary informs the LLM that additional context exists but was omitted, helping it understand the conversation's scope.
+When truncation occurs, a clear summary informs the LLM that additional data processing context exists but was omitted, including the volume of data represented, helping it understand the full scope of pipeline operations.

 if not self.memory_entries: